SHOWINGS OF CREATIVE WORK

 An original solo performance

-SMARTER, a 20-minute solo show, follows the inner monologue of a woman who falls into the psychologically trippy hole that is the workplace.
-Through a sequence of intimate scenes — from toxic-polite performance reviews to sexual harassment — this show explores what it means to “perform” in a system that reduces people to tools, preys on desperation, and normalizes the fragmentation of the self.
-Combining humor, “parts” dialogue, and some absurd movement that involves a swivel chair, SMARTER is a kind of adult bildungsroman that ultimately asks how far you are willing to go to “get smart” in capitalism, a system that inevitably hurts, and makes fool of, us all.
+Smarter, a 20-minute solo show, follows the inner monologue of a woman who falls into the psychologically trippy hole that is the workplace.
+Through a sequence of intimate scenes—from toxic-polite performance reviews to sexual harassment—this show explores what it means to “perform” in a system that reduces people to tools, preys on desperation, and normalizes the fragmentation of the self.
+Combining humor, inner parts dialogue, and some absurd movement that involves a swivel chair, Smarter asks how far we are willing to go in capitalism, to “work smarter, not harder,” in a system that inevitably harms the most vulnerable and makes fools of us all.

 Genesis Erased | FLOCK Dance Center in Portland, OR | April 17, 2024